Fishsaverpro

 FAQ

-Common fishing questions and answers
+Common Barotrauma questions and answers

 Bait and lures vary by species.
 Common baits include worms, minnows, and crickets for freshwater fishing.
 In saltwater, live bait like shrimp or cut bait can be effective.
 Lures range from spinners to crankbaits and jigs.
 It’s a good idea to research what works best for the specific fish you’re targeting.